DreamHost vs Bluehost

 Ease of Use – It’s a Tie

-DreamHost does offer Remixer, which provides professional-grade templates to novice users.
+As for custom site builders that aren’t your usual CMSs like WordPress or Joomla, DreamHost does offer Remixer, which provides professional-grade templates to novice users.
 The building interface is easy to understand as the themes are responsive and plug-ins are abundant.
 Advanced users can access the HTML code and use Markdown to add their personal touches.

-Conclusion – Bluehost Wins
+Conclusion – DreamHost Wins